Apply to Volunteer

 IN THE SPOTLIGHT

 How would you describe camp in three words?
-Joyous, humbling, laughter
+Camp is hope.

 In what volunteer role(s) do you serve at Roundup River Ranch?
-I am a medical volunteer.
-I provide medical care for anyone at camp, and
+Cabin Counselor

 What motivates you to volunteer at Roundup River Ranch?
-The joy on the campers' faces and the friends I have made at Roundup River Ranch.
+The number one motivator for me would definitely be the campers.
+They are the reason I volunteer at Roundup River Ranch.

 Our volunteers and counselors are first and foremost our campers’ cheerleaders.

-The application period for the 2017 Camp Season is now open and applications will be accepted on a first-come, first-serve basis.
+The application period for the 2018 Camp Season is now open!
 We look forward to camp sessions filled with AMAZING volunteers like you.

 We are so excited that you are interested in being a part of the magic of Roundup River Ranch.
-Please review the following information to familiarize yourself with the Volunteer Application Process before the applications go live.
+Please review the following information to familiarize yourself with the Volunteer Application Process before you begin your application.